Skip to Main Content

 On a larger scale, ChatGPT and other AI tools use unsustainable amounts of energy and fresh water.

-AI can also be built into software.
-For example, Covidence, a systematic review software used at the MSK Library, uses machine learning to sort records by relevance and classify randomized controlled trials.
-They are also beta testing using team-entered inclusion and exclusion criteria to auto-remove records.
-PubMed uses AI to sort by best match and to index records.
+• Covidence, a systematic review software used at the MSK Library, uses machine learning to sort records by relevance and classify randomized controlled trials.
+It is also beta testing using team-entered inclusion and exclusion criteria to auto-remove records.

 Before using something, explore its parameters, and be skeptical about anything that seems too good to be true or removes all human intervention from a task.